 Today’s world of perpetual disruption is shifting paradigms across industries and driving companies to reimagine what the future of work—and the future of talent—will look like.
 The chemical industry is no exception.
-Chemical companies are seeing significant changes to work, workforce, and workplace orthodoxies for several reasons.
+Chemical companies are seeing significant changes to work, workforce and workplace orthodoxies for several reasons.
 These include:

 The skills gap

-As of now, there aren’t expected to be enough science, technology, engineering, and math (STEM) graduates to fill skilled positions for chemical engineers, researchers, and scientists.
+As of now, there aren’t expected to be enough science, technology, engineering, and math (STEM) graduates to fill skilled positions for chemical engineers, researchers and scientists.
 Additionally, as much as 25% of the industry’s workforce will likely be eligible to retire in the next five years, further widening the gap and making the reimagining of talent attraction and retention strategies that much more urgent.

 The evolution of technology

 Technologies such as artificial intelligence (AI) and robotics are rapidly changing chemical industry workplaces and creating shifts in job roles.
-R&D and specialized customer solutions and services have become the differentiating factors in companies’ ability to compete.
+R&D and specialised customer solutions and services have become the differentiating factors in companies’ ability to compete.
 The question is: How can technological advancement be deployed not as a substitute, but rather as a key to unlocking human potential?